Rust web frameworks have subpar error reporting

 HttpResponse::error

-In Actix Web, when an HttpResponse
+In Actix Web, when an HttpResponse is built from an error

-(via HttpResponse::from_error
+(via HttpResponse::from_error),

 the error is stored as part of the response.
 You can still access the error after the response has been built!